Admissions Requirements and Policies

 - In the event that an accepted applicant leaves his/her seat, an applicant from the

 alternate pool will be selected and an offer will be made.
 This process is generally

 - The alternate pool is not ranked.

-- Applicants may be selected from the alternate pool up until orientation at TTUHSC School of Medicine begins.
+- Applicants may be selected from the alternate pool up until the beginning of orientation at TTUHSC School of Medicine.

 Important technical details

 Secondary Application invitations, interview invitations, offer letters, and any other communications made to applicants from the TTUHSC School of Medicine will be sent from our e-mail address firstname.lastname@example.org.
 Please make sure to mark this sender as safe and check your spam folder as well as your email inbox for correspondence.